 Most larger computers and laptops come with a system recovery CD that you can use in the event that you need to repair your device.
 However, netbooks often don't have a CD/DVD drive and, therefore, can't be fixed with this type of disk.
 To make up for this deficit, you can use this trick to make a system repair USB key, which can be used on both netbooks without CD/DVD drives and PCs.

 In order to complete this process, you will need a bootable USB key with over 165 MB of free space.
 This article will explain How to Create a Bootable USB Drive.

 Display Hidden Files and Folders

-Fill in the check box next to View hidden files, folders and drives, and empty the check box next to Hide extensions for files whose type is known and Hide protected files of the operating system.
+Check the box next to View hidden files, folders and drives.
+Uncheck the box next to Hide extensions for files whose type is known and Hide protected files of the operating system.

 Creating Directories and Copying the Necessary Files